-We’ve all seen the immediate impact of Brexit; in the months following the vote we began paying more for our shopping, especially food.
-Moving on from that, businesses have begun the daunting task of preparing for life after Brexit, despite the lack of clarity on what that will realistically look like.
+The Brexit vote has already had an impact on the UK; in the months following the vote we began paying more for our shopping, especially food.
+Moving on from that, businesses have set about the daunting task of preparing for life after Brexit, despite the lack of clarity on what that will realistically look like.

-As a hybrid cloud specialist, where data is the lifeblood of our customers, we’ve been working on answering many of these questions around data transfer across borders, data sovereignty and privacy.
+As a provider of data centre services and cloud infrastructure, where data is the lifeblood of our customers, we’ve been working on answering many of these questions around data transfer across borders, data sovereignty and privacy.
 The tricky part is that the situation is unfolding daily and with increasing intensity as the timeframe looms.
 But there is no real need to panic, especially when it comes to IT, infrastructure and data.

 The key moving forward is self-awareness and being prepared, so that when the landscape changes and new laws and codes of conduct are developed, you are well placed to meet those requirements and not fall behind.